rstudio/platform-lib/pkg/rsstorage/integration_test/README.md

 ## Description

-Includes unit tests that exercise all the persistent storage servers implemented in `pkg/rsstorage/servers/*`.
+Includes unit tests that exercise all the storage servers implemented in `pkg/rsstorage/servers/*`.
 Since these tests must import all the implementation modules, we package them separately so other applications don't need to import all the implementations and their